June 13, 2024

 New Solar Project to Power 63,000 Homes

-The new solar project generating 200 MWac of clean energy is projected to power around 63,000 homes.
-This development plays a crucial role in helping Tri-State reach its target of 50% clean energy usage by 2025 meeting New Mexico's Energy Transition Act requirements five years early.
+Generating 200 MWac of clean energy, the new solar project is projected to power around 63,000 homes.
+This development helps Tri-State reach its goal of 50% clean energy usage by 2025, meeting New Mexico’s Energy Transition Act requirements five years ahead of schedule.

-Duane Highley, CEO of Tri-State stated, “Escalante Solar helps all our members achieve 50% clean energy usage by 2025 meeting the requirements of New Mexico’s Energy Transition Act five years ahead of schedule.
+Duane Highley, CEO of Tri-State, said, “Escalante Solar helps all our members achieve 50% clean energy usage by 2025, meeting the requirements of New Mexico’s Energy Transition Act five years ahead of schedule.
 We thank Origis Energy for their successful development of Escalante Solar and deeply appreciate their engagement with the local community.”

-Guy Vanderhaegen, Executive Chairman of Origis Energy highlighted the importance of completing the project stating, "Every time a project is completed and begins commercial operation, there is cause to celebrate.
-We are especially delighted to bring affordable, reliable, renewable electricity to the members of Tri-State which helps meet Tri-State’s decarbonization goals."
+Guy Vanderhaegen, Executive Chairman of Origis Energy, highlighted the project’s importance, stating, “Every time a project is completed and begins commercial operation, there is cause to celebrate.
+We are especially delighted to bring affordable, reliable, renewable electricity to the members of Tri-State which helps meet Tri-State’s decarbonization goals.”

 Project to Boost Local Economy and Job Opportunities

-The project is anticipated to generate approximately $7.1 million in taxes for the county and $2.4 million for the local school district over its operational lifetime.
+The project is expected to generate approximately $7.1 million in tax revenue for the county and $2.4 million for the local school district over its operational lifetime.

-Senator Martin Heinrich, D-New Mexico praised the Escalante project for honoring New Mexico's rich legacy of energy production stating, "New Mexico communities have a long, proud history of powering our state and the rest of our country.
-This new solar project builds on that tradition — connecting more families across our state to clean, low-cost electricity."
+Senator Martin Heinrich (D-New Mexico) praised the project for honoring New Mexico’s rich legacy of energy production: “New Mexico communities have a long, proud history of powering our state and the rest of our country.
+This new solar project builds on that tradition — connecting more families across our state to clean, low-cost electricity.”

-Gridworks based in Albuquerque played a pivotal role by providing construction services for the Escalante project employing around 400 people during that phase.
-Origis Energy Services will handle long-term operations and maintenance supporting approximately four to six on-site jobs, further contributing to local employment and sustainable energy management.
+Albuquerque-based Gridworks provided construction services for the Escalante project, employing around 400 people.
+Origis Energy Services will handle long-term operations and maintenance, supporting four to six permanent on-site jobs and contributing to the local economy.

-The completion of the Escalante project signifies a landmark in Tri-State Generation and Transmission Association’s renewable energy efforts marking a decisive shift towards sustainability in New Mexico.
-By repurposing a former coal site, the project accelerates clean energy goals delivers economic benefits to local communities and exemplifies the transformative potential of renewable energy projects in fostering environmental stewardship and regional prosperity.
+The completion of the Escalante project is a landmark in Tri-State’s renewable energy efforts, marking a significant shift toward sustainability in New Mexico.
+By repurposing a former coal site, the project accelerates clean energy goals, delivers economic benefits to local communities, and demonstrates the power of renewable energy to support both environmental stewardship and regional prosperity.

 You may also like